Black Hills Spruce

 - the cost for the buyer is significantly more reasonable and affordable

-- after 8', the trees grow significantly faster and are more costly to dig, deliver, and plant
+- after 8', the trees grow significantly faster and are more costly to dig, transfer, and plant

 - after one year, you can change your mind and relocate the tree with little effort